Are normal diaper creams safe for cloth diapers? What are the best cloth diaper safe creams?

 Now that you’ve bitten the proverbial bullet on cloth diapers, you have to be careful with your investment.

-With thousands of different diaper rash creams on the market, who has the time to go through all of that work to find what can work?
+With thousands of different diaper rash creams on the market, who has the time to go through all of that work to find the right diaper rash creams for cloth diapers?

 Never fear - Nicki’s Diapers is here!